THE MYCOLOGICAL ASSOCIATION OF WASHINGTON, DC

 Our guest mycologists are Dr. Cathie Aime of Purdue University and naturalist/mushroom enthusiast Bill Yule of Connecticut.

-Friday, Saturday and Sunday we will have mushroom hunting forays and various workshops.
-In the evenings, dinner will be followed by guest mycologist presentations, a night walk on Saturday, and our third annual myco-costume/talent show on Sunday (bring along a costume, a song, a poem, a skit, etc!)
+Each day we will have mushroom hunting forays and on Saturday & Sunday we will have mushroom cooking, koji making, nature jewelry, beer making, mushroom ID for newbies, and fungal-insect investigation workshops.
+In the evenings, Saturday and Sunday dinner will be followed by guest mycologist presentations, a night walk on Saturday, and our third annual myco-costume/talent show on Sunday (bring along a costume, a song, a poem, a skit, etc!)

 Your registration includes 8 meals (Friday evening to Monday breakfast), all forays, workshops, and evening programs.
 (If you add-on Thursday, Friday breakfast and lunch are included.)
 Onsite accommodations options are hotel-style rooms, rustic cabins, or tenting.
 There are also a few different hotels within 20-25 minutes of the campus.
 Registration closes August 14, 2025.